 Other non-dietary ingredients used in the manufacturing should be listed.
 Things like colours, binding agents, flavours, sweeteners, etc. They will be listed according to the quantity used.

 Also, a cautionary statement will be included to notify anyone of allergens present or adverse effects that the supplement may cause.

 Stamp, sign or approval from the agency that regulates food and drugs in your country.
 Although, none of the stamps or signs determines the efficacy or quality of that supplement.
 So, you should get your doctor’s view on them.

 In the next blog, I will be sharing with you very important things to note before you begin to take any supplements if it is necessary you take them.
 Kindly stay tuned.

 At this point, I will love to state that the content of information in this article only provides information that should not take the place of medical advice.
-I am pro consultation; hence ensure you discuss with your healthcare provider (pharmacists, doctors, dietitians, etc) before you begin any medication or supplement in this case.
-Neither myself nor this article is endorsing or marketing any supplement.
+I am pro-consultation; hence ensure you discuss this with your healthcare provider (pharmacists, doctors, dietitians, etc) before you begin any medication or supplement in this case.
+Neither I nor this article is endorsing or marketing any supplement.
 We are solely here to disseminate helpful information for your use.